ChrisAylen/VpnToggle/readme.md

 # VpnToggle

 A lightweight Windows system tray application for quickly toggling between VPN and normal internet routing using split-tunnel techniques.
-Useful for scenarios where you need to selectively route traffic through a VPN gateway while maintaining local network access.
+Perfect for scenarios where you need to selectively route traffic through a VPN gateway while maintaining local network access.

 ## Features